NikKowPHP/social-brain/chapters/chapter-1.md

 4.  **Path to Adaptive:** How could mastering The Conductor's Breath help you strengthen your least-dominant brain profile?

 **Join the Orchestra:** What was your hijack 'tell'?
 You might be surprised how many other Conductors share the same physical response.
 Share your experience and learn from others at [AuthorWebsite.com/community/chapter-1].
+---
+### **Dashboard Update**

+[AUTHOR'S NOTE: Insert a thumbnail of the Conductor's Dashboard here.
+The first slot of the CORE TRIO, "[ICON: Lungs] The Conductor's Breath," should be filled in or highlighted, showing progress.
+The other two Core Trio slots and all Ensemble slots remain empty.]

+**Congratulations.** You have acquired your first and most fundamental instrument.
+Your dashboard is online.